madhavikollya/terraform/README.md

  * vim modules/instances/main.tf
  * vim modules/instances/variable.tf
  * vim modules/buckets/main.tf
  * vim modules/buckets/variable.tf

-- In variable we jst mention the type of variables
+- In variable we just mention the type of variables
 - values are given in main.tf

 # meta arguments

-- Generally we create EC2 server, if we give apply & destroy it acts accordingly.
+- Generally we create EC2 server, if we give terraform apply & destroy on terminal it acts accordingly.
 But here in the code we mention prevent_destroy=true in lifecycle, now if we give terraform destroy it does't work.
 - we also have ignore_changes lifecycle.
 Even if some one change the "name" in code it doesn't reflects in instance.
-- for example - give Name = db_server, and give terraform apply.
+- for example - give (Name = db_server), and give terraform apply.
 It shows the changes on cli, bt doesn't reflect the changes in real world infrastructure.